Sbalbp/Pidgin_Translator_Plugin/README.md

 ###Compilation Requirements

 * **libpurple.** The library containing all the development sources and headers needed for Pidgin Plugins, as well as some example plugins to help new developers get started.
 You can get a pidgin .tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to './configure' and 'make' it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial") ).
-* **glib2.0.** Install package libglib2.0
+* **glib2.0.** Install package libglib2.0-dev
 * **Python.** Install package python-dev
 * **(Optional)[Apertium-apy](http://wiki.apertium.org/wiki/Apy "Apertium-apy").** Needed if you intend to run your own apy in your machine.

 ###Compiling and installing

-For this plugin to work, it is first necessary to install the python module included in this repository (as a submodule) under the 'Apertium_Plugin_Utils' folder, as it is used by the plugin:
+For this plugin to work, it is first necessary to install the Python module included in this repository under the 'Apertium_Plugin_Utils' folder, as it is used by the plugin.

+If you have just cloned this repository you will need to first update the submodule:

+* ./updateSub.sh

+this will always fetch the latest version of the Python module, so it can be used to keep it up to date.

+Now that you have the Python module, you might want to install it:

 * python setup.py install

-To compile the plugin, run
+Now, to compile the plugin, run

 * ./autogen.sh